Banalian/ExtraLeaderboardPositions/README.md

 This can be used to see how far you are from getting a better trophy reward in a TOTD for example.

-I plan to add more features, like seeing where your current PB is or have more customization.
+I plan to add more features, like more customization.

 Please open an issue if you see any trouble.